Video game programming: Duration

 Most modern games take from one to three years to complete.
 The length of development depends on a number of factors, but programming is required throughout all phases of development except the very early stages of game design.

 Tools

 Like other software, game development programs are generated from source code to the actual program (called the executable) by a compiler.
 Source code can be developed with almost any text editor, but many professional game programmers use a full integrated development environment.
 Once again, which IDE one uses depends on the target platform.

 In addition to IDEs, many game development companies create custom tools developed to be used in-house.
 Some of these include prototypes and asset conversion tools (programs that change artwork, for example, into the game's custom format).
 Some custom tools may even be delivered with the game, such as a level editor.

-Game development companies are often very willing to spend thousands of dollars to make sure their programmers are well equipped with the best tools.
-A well outfitted programmer may have two to three development systems and multiple monitors dominating their office or cubicle.
+Game development companies often invest in high-quality equipment and multiple systems to support their programming staff.
+A standard workstation often includes two to three development systems and multiple monitors in their office or cubicle.